 A full tithe is considered a donor or member of the church giving one-tenth of their total income.
 Some define “total income” as gross income, or money paid to you prior to taxes.
 Some say “total income” should be derived from net income, or money earned after taxes are removed.

 Ultimately, there is no right answer on how to define total income.
-The bottom line is Scripture calls for tithing and it is over to church or individual interpretation on what that means.
-Visit Givelify’s places of worship section for more information on growing your tithing.
+The bottom line is Scripture calls for tithing and it is up to church or individual interpretation on what that means.

 What is the Difference Between Tithes and First Fruits?